anokta/barelymusician/README.md

 // Update the musician timestamp in seconds.
 //
-// Timestamp updates must occur before processing effects and instruments with their respective
+// Timestamp updates must occur before processing instruments with their respective timestamps.
-// timestamps.
-Otherwise, such `Process` calls will be *late* to receive the relevant state changes.
+// Otherwise, such `Process` calls will be *late* to receive the relevant state changes.
+To
-// To compensate for this, `Update` should typically be called from a main thread update callback
+// compensate for this, `Update` should typically be called from a main thread update callback with
-// with an additional "lookahead" to avoid potential thread synchronization issues that could arise
+// an additional "lookahead" to avoid potential thread synchronization issues that could arise in
-// in real-time audio applications. const double lookahead = 0.1;
+// real-time audio applications. const double lookahead = 0.1;
 double timestamp = 0.0;
 musician.Update(timestamp + lookahead);